-- 64.1 The Chief Executive Officer (or other person authorised by the Chief Executive Officer to attend the meeting and to take the minutes of such meeting) must keep minutes of each Council meeting, and those minutes must record: - 64.1.1 the date, place, time and nature of the meeting; - 64.1.2 the names of the Councillors in attendance and the names of any Councillors who apologised in advance for their non-attendance; - 64.1.3 the names of the members of Council staff in attendance; - 64.1.4 any disclosure of a conflict of interest made by a Councillor, including the explanation given by the Councillor under Chapter 5 and whether the conflict of interest was said by the Councillor to be a general conflict of interest or a material conflict of interest; - 64.1.5 arrivals and departures (including temporary departures) of Councillors during the course of the meeting; - 64.1.6 each motion and amendment moved (including motions and amendments that lapse for the want of a seconder); - 64.1.7 the vote cast by each Councillor upon a division and any abstention from voting; - 64.1.8 the vote cast by any Councillor who has requested that their vote be recorded in the minutes; - 64.1.9 questions upon notice; - 64.1.10 the failure of a quorum; - 64.1.11 any adjournment of the meeting and the reasons for that adjournment; and - 64.1.12 the time at which meeting procedures were suspended and resumed. - 64.2 The Chief Executive Officer must ensure that the minutes of any Council meeting are: - 64.2.1 published on Council's website; and - 64.2.2 available for inspection at Council's office during normal business hours. - 64.3 Nothing in sub-Rule 64.2 requires Council or the Chief Executive Officer to make public any minutes relating to a Council meeting or part of a Council meeting closed to members of the public in accordance with section 66 of the Act.
+- 64.1 The Chief Executive Officer (or other person authorised by the Chief Executive Officer to attend the meeting and to take the minutes of such meeting) must keep minutes of each Council meeting, and those minutes must record: - 64.1.1 the date, place, time and nature of the meeting; - 64.1.2 the names of the Councillors in attendance and the names of any Councillors who apologised in advance for their non-attendance; - 64.1.3 the names of the members of Council staff in attendance; - 64.1.4 any disclosure of a conflict of interest made by a Councillor, including the explanation given by the Councillor under Chapter 5 and whether the conflict of interest was said by the Councillor to be a general conflict of interest or a material conflict of interest; - 64.1.5 arrivals and departures (including temporary departures) of Councillors during the course of the meeting; - 64.1.6 each motion and amendment moved (including motions and amendments that lapse for the want of a seconder); - 64.1.7 the vote cast by each Councillor upon a division and any abstention from voting; regardless of whether a division was called - 64.1.8 the vote cast by any Councillor who has requested that their vote be recorded in the minutes: - 64.1.8 the names of Councillors who spoke on each motion. - 64.1.9 questions upon notice; - 64.1.10 the failure of a quorum; - 64.1.11 any adjournment of the meeting and the reasons for that adjournment; and - 64.1.12 the time at which meeting procedures were suspended and resumed. - The Chief Executive Officer must ensure that the minutes of any Council meeting are: - 64.2.1 published on Council's website; and - 64.2.2 available for inspection at Council's office during normal business hours. - 64.3 Nothing in sub-Rule 64.2 requires Council or the Chief Executive Officer to make public any minutes relating to a Council meeting or part of a Council meeting closed to members of the public in accordance with section 66 of the Act.